-- 12 turbines = 3.5 MW each.
+- Consented = 12 turbines of approximately 3.5 MW each.
+Total Capacity = 42 MW.

 The development at Hopsrig wind farm will bring an opportunity for the local community to own up to a 10% stake in the project, which could deliver increased funds to invest in local projects and initiatives.

 Our proposed development will contribute significant environmental and socio-economic benefits for local businesses, groups and projects in the communities close to the wind farm and it will also have a positive national impact.

-The proposal is predicted to create 49 job years locally and 154 nationally during the construction period and, during that time it is likely to benefit a range of local businesses such as accommodation providers, caterers and other goods and service suppliers.
-It is expected that there will be a capital expenditure of at least £33 million for the site, which will also contribute to the health of the wider renewables industry, which has become an important source of employment across the country.
+The section 42 proposal is predicted to create 49 job years locally and 154 nationally during the construction period and, during that time it is likely to benefit a range of local businesses such as accommodation providers, caterers and other goods and service suppliers.
+It is expected that there will be a capital expenditure of at least £65 million for the site, which will also contribute to the health of the wider renewables industry, which has become an important source of employment across the country.

-The proposed development will make a positive contribution Scottish Governments targets, which set aims for 100% of Scotland’s electricity consumption to be produced by renewable sources by 2020; by generating up to 42 megawatts of renewable, low-carbon electricity, enough to meet the needs of 26,300 homes annually.
-The associated reduction in greenhouse gas emissions over the proposed 25 year life of the project will equate to savings of approximately 1,362,500 tonnes.
+The section 42 proposal will make a positive contribution Scottish Governments targets, which set aims for 100% of Scotland’s electricity consumption to be produced by renewable sources by 2020; by generating up to 48 megawatts of renewable, low-carbon electricity, enough to meet the needs of 50,147 homes annually.
+The associated reduction in greenhouse gas emissions over the proposed 35 year life of the project will equate to savings of approximately 2,945,040 tonnes.
 Additionally, by contributing to the indigenous supply of energy, the reliance on imported energy in the region is reduced.

 The proposal also includes a Habitat Management Plan (HMP) which will carry out habitat enhancement works that will restore blanket bog and heathland habitat, to improve biodiversity interest, and to reshape the boundaries of forest margins in order to soften sharp geometric edges.